aridjayarecipes/cutesrecipes.web.app/content/post/2165-steps-to-prepare-perfect-grilled-cod-with-spiced-marinade.md

 Hello everybody, it's Drew, welcome to our recipe page.
 Today, I'm gonna show you how to prepare a special dish, grilled cod with spiced marinade.
 It is one of my favorites food recipes.
 This time, I am going to make it a little bit unique.
 This is gonna smell and look delicious.

 Winning recipe from the Mediterranean Diet made with extra virgin olive oil from Spain!
-It's filled with nutrients and has the quality and benefits for good.
+It&#39;s filled with nutrients and has the quality and benefits for good.
 Toast the spices (turmeric, cumin and paprika) in a pan to enhance their flavors, place them in a bowl and mix together with Extra Virgin Olive Oil from Spain.
-Before flipping it, brush the other side with the marinade and then brown it until it is cooked through, the time will depend on the fillet's thickness.
+Before flipping it, brush the other side with the marinade and then brown it until it is cooked through, the time will depend on the fillet&#39;s thickness.

 Grilled cod with spiced marinade is one of the most popular of recent trending foods in the world.
 It's simple, it's quick, it tastes yummy.
 It's appreciated by millions every day.
 They are nice and they look wonderful.
 Grilled cod with spiced marinade is something which I have loved my whole life.